Adını Feriha Koydum: Season 1

 Feriha Yılmaz (Hazal Kaya) is an attractive, beautiful, talented, and ambitious girl from a very poor family.
 Her father, Rıza Yılmaz (Metin Çekmez), is a doorman in Etiler, an upper-class neighborhood of Istanbul.
 Her mother, Zehra Yılmaz (Vahide Perçin), is a housekeeper.
 Because of her intelligence, Feriha is awarded a full scholarship to attend a private university.
 She wears her neighbor's lavish clothes, trying to look wealthy.
 There, she meets a handsome and wealthy young man, Emir Sarrafoğlu (Çağatay Ulusoy), who is known for being a womanizer.
 Feriha lies about her life due to the fear of being rejected.
 She and Emir, with passing time and favorable circumstances, fall in love with each other.
 However, as that love grows, she becomes trapped in her own lies.

 Season 2

 Emir's friend Hande Gezgin (Ceyda Ateş) has a crush on Emir, while Emir's close male friend Koray Onat falls for Hande.
 Feriha learns that Günce is pregnant by Koray and decides to help them by taking up her abortion.
-Hande publishes a photo of Koray and Feriha hugging in the magazine.
-Emir first feels that Feriha was wrong, but later he believes her.
-Feriha borrows fancy clothes from her neighbor Cansu, who is a longtime fan of Emir.
-Cansu becomes jealous of Feriha and shows Feriha's parents the magazine photos, provoking them to arrange a marriage between Feriha and Halil.
-After the problem was solved, they broke up with her.
-Emir discovers Feriha's falsehoods and she breaks up with him.
-Later, Feriha is kidnapped by Halil and saved by Emir, who marries her.
-Both Yilmaz's and Sarrafoğlu's families get furious and break ties with them.
-Emir wants to protect Ece from Yavuz Sanchakter.
-Due to the entry of Ruia and Ece in Emir and Feriha's life, it was highly disturbing.
-On the day of the party, Feriha asks Emir to choose between her and work.
-Later, Feriha discovers Emir taking his decision.
 Due to a misunderstanding, Feriha divorces Emir in his absence and moves with Levent to the US for 3 years.
 Emir was engaged to Ece to protect her from Yavuz Sancaktar, until the problem gets solved and Feriha and Emir remarry.
-However, Feriha is shot by Ece on the orders of Sanem, and she dies in Emir's arms.
+However, two rounds of shots are fired by Halil and Feriha is shot by him and she dies in Emir's arms.